Built-in Filters

 {{ ts | date(format="%Y-%m-%d %H:%M") }}

-The timezone parameter can be specified and defaults to Asia/Chongqing when omitted.
+The timezone parameter can be specified; it defaults to Asia/Chongqing when omitted.

 escape